How do I move my non-cPanel site to cPanel?

-- Make sure your site is working on the new server by visiting the IP/~CPANEL_USERNAME.
-This is called the Temporary URL and can be very useful, however some page styling may not display correctly or may show a 404 page.
-An example of the Temporary URL would be 188.8.131.52/~tutorials
+- Make sure your site is working on the new server by visiting the IP/CPANEL_USERNAME.
+This is called the Temporary URL and can be very useful.
+However, some page styling may not display correctly or may show a 404 page.
+An example of the Temporary URL would be 184.108.40.206/tutorials

 - The domain name is still using old nameservers, so looking at yourdomain.com will show the correct content no matter if you've installed it correctly or not.

-- If your site is working correctly, change nameservers with your domain registrar to the domain nameservers we provided you (or whatever host you’re moving to provided you)
+- If your site is working correctly, change nameservers with your domain registrar to the domain nameservers we provided you (or whatever host you're moving to provide you)

-- Wait 48 hours before cancelling your old hosting and before doing so ensure that the site is loading correctly from your new hosting
+- Wait 48 hours before canceling your old hosting, and before doing so, ensure that the site is loading correctly from your new hosting.

 Note: We provide free migration if you're moving your site to Hostwinds and don't want to attempt this yourself.
 Just get in touch with us to get it started.

 Note: PHPMyAdmin has a size restriction.
-If you get a message that your .sql file is too large then you’ll need to import it using a MySQL client such as HeidiSQL or Navicat.
-If you’re on our Shared or Business hosting and you receive this message, please get in touch with us about importing your database.
+If you get a message that your .sql file is too large, you'll need to import it using a MySQL client such as HeidiSQL or Navicat.
+If you're on our Shared or Business hosting and receive this message, please contact us about importing your database.

-Note: It can take 24-48 hours for your site fully change nameservers, which is why you want to wait 48 hours before cancelling your old hosting.
-Otherwise you risk your site not being available.
+Note: It can take 24-48 hours for your site to fully change nameservers, which is why you want to wait 48 hours before canceling your old hosting.
+Otherwise, you risk your site not being available.

-Open the hosts file in Notepad, Run it as administrator.
+Open the host file in Notepad, Run it as administrator.